jatin-c/vendormanage/README.md

      `python manage.py makemigrations`
      `python manage.py migrate`
      `python manage.py runserver`
+## 7) To run the Test cases run the below command
+     `python manage.py test`
+## 8) to run the test cases for a specific app run the commands below
+     `python manage.py test purchase_order.tests`
+     `python manage.py test vendor.tests`

+# Please, navigate to these folders `[purchase_order, vendor]` to see the documentation and working of Each API endpoint.

 # All of the endpoints are restricted and need authentication Token in order to use them.